lbfm-rwth/gap-lesson/_episodes/04-testing.md

 ~~~
 {: .output}

-In this case, `Test` reported no discrepancies and returned `true`, so we
+In this case `Test` reported no discrepancies and returned `true`, so we
 conclude that the test has passed.

-We will not cover a topic of writing a good and comprehensive test suite here,
+We will neither cover the topic of writting a good and comprehensive test suite
-and also will not cover various options of the `Test` function, permitting, for
+nor discuss options provided by the `Test` function.
+For instance, it is possible
-example, to ignore differences in the output formatting, or to display progress
+to ignore differences in the output formatting as well as displaying the progress of the test.
-of the test, as these are described in its documentation.
+See the `Test` documentary to learn more about the features of the this function.

-Instead, we will now add more groups to `avgord.tst`, to demonstrate that the
+Instead, we will now add more groups to `avgord.tst` to demonstrate that the
-code also works with other kinds of groups, and to show various ways of
+code also works with other kinds of groups and to show various ways of
 combining commands in the test file:

 ~~~